Being Heumann

-Being Heumann is an upcoming American biographical drama film directed by Sian Heder with Ruth Madeley starring as Judith Heumann alongside Mark Ruffalo.
+Being Heumann is a 2026 American biographical drama film directed by Sian Heder with Ruth Madeley starring as Judith Heumann alongside Mark Ruffalo.
 It is an adaptation of the memoir Being Heumann: An Unrepentant Memoir of a Disability Rights Activist by Judith Heumann.

+The film had its world premiere as the opening film of the Toronto International Film Festival on September 10, 2026, and will be released theatrically by Apple Studios on November 6, 2026.